OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: OPF for Restoration Considering Frequency Dynamics: DynOPF-R

 Eq.~(\ref{eq:delta}) also ensures convergence of the generator bus frequencies, by construction.
 Further, the mechanical power balance of each generator is modelled using the following first-order differential equation:

 where $K_g$ is the gain and $T_{m,g}$ is the time constant of generator $g$\footnote{The time constant of the generator $T_m$ includes the SM, prime mover, and coupling shaft.}.
-Finally, the turbine governor is modelled using an integrator and steady-state droop, expressed as follows:
+The turbine governor includes a transient droop component, which can be implicitly included in optimization problem constraints by introducing a variable $Y$ representing the signal at the output of the transient droop block.
+The associated equations are derived as follows:

-where $T_{gov}$ and $\sigma$ are the governor time constant and steady-state droop parameters, respectively.
+where $T_{gov}$ is the governor time constant, $\sigma$ is the steady-state droop, $T_r$ is the transient droop time constant, and $\delta$ is the transient droop gain.
 The setpoint $\Delta \omega_\textrm{ref}$ is defined for each generator and is a decision variable.
-The behaviour of the turbine-governor model becomes more apparent by examining the transfer function derived from Eq.~(\ref{eq:gov}):

-Thus, the frequency should settle to a value which is proportional to $-1/\sigma$ in steady-state, which is realistic for generators which participate in primary frequency control~\cite{Kundur}.
+As the transient droop component decays to zero in steady-state, the frequency should settle to a value which is proportional to $-1/\sigma$.

+It can be anticipated that the computation of the numerical derivative of $P_{set}$ will negatively impact the numerical properties of the formulation.
+To alleviate this, Eq.~(\ref{eq:Yg-orig}) is replaced by the following, derived by combining Eq.~(\ref{eq:gov}) and~(\ref{eq:Yg-orig}):

 Finally, the dynamic variables are subject to physical limits:

 where $\Delta f_{max}$ is the maximum frequency deviation from nominal, chosen by the modeler as an optimization parameter.